 Interpretation of findings:

-The history and physical examination often suggest a diagnosis and guide further testing (see Table 5: Symptoms of Pulmonary Disorders: Some Causes of Hemoptysis).
+The history and physical examination often suggest a diagnosis and guide further testing (see see Some Causes of Hemoptysis).

 Patients whose hemoptysis is due to a lung disorder (eg, COPD, cystic fibrosis, bronchiectasis) or heart disease (eg, heart failure) typically have a clear history of those disorders.
 Hemoptysis is not an initial manifestation.

 Patients with known immunocompromise should be suspected of having TB or a fungal infection.

 Patients with symptoms or signs of chronic illness but no known disorders should be suspected of having cancer or TB, although hemoptysis can be the initial manifestation of lung cancer in a patient who is otherwise asymptomatic.